the-men-in-hack/AlienHunter/README.md

 Alienhunter is a Webpage where you can see reports about Alien abductions worldwide.
 Have you been abducted?
 Then it is the place to report this incident.
 The main page shows a world map with all the incidents worldwide, at the bottom you can see pictures and details about each incident.

-The page was created using Javascript, Express, Mustache, MongoDB, googe maps and node.js.
+The page was created using Javascript, Express, Handlebars, MongoDB, googe maps and node.js.

 It is part of the Ironhack Bootcamp 2022.